KlapauciusRD/nexus-app/README.txt

 A mobile interface for Nexus Clash, an online browser based MMO

-To install on android: Download and install the latest apk file in the bin directory onto your device
+To install on android: Download and install the latest apk file in the bin directory onto your device.
+If you haven't already, you must 'enable installation of files from untrusted sources' in your android options -> security settings
+We've had some issues with screen dimmers during installation, so if you can't click the install button just panic

 How to use:
 The func. tab contains the login and character connect info.
 If nothing seems to be popping up, go here.